CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/04_broadcast_TF/03_run_robot_state_publisher.md

-# Create a Robot Description Package to Install the URDF
+# Creating a Robot Description Package for URDF Installation